 In the quiet of a tropical Sunday morning, a Japanese aerial striking force flew over the island of Oahu, part of the American Territory of Hawaii, and launched a surprise assault on multiple military installations.
 Airfields were devastated, their aircraft destroyed to prevent a counter-strike, but the majority of the damage was centered around Pearl Harbor, the naval base on the southern part of the island.

 Eight battleships of the US Pacific Fleet were present at Pearl Harbor that morning, and it was Japan’s intention to destroy each of them.
 The purpose?
 To keep the Americans from meddling in the conflict taking place more than 3,000 miles across the Pacific.
 The attack on Pearl Harbor left more than 2,400 Americans dead and shocked the nation, sending shockwaves of fear and anger from the West Coast to the East.

-The following day, President Franklin D. Roosevelt addressed Congress, asking them to declare war on Japan, which the did by an almost-unanimous vote.
-But perhaps surprisingly, the nation’s first move wasn’t made in the Pacific.
+The following day, President Franklin D. Roosevelt addressed Congress, asking them to declare war on Japan, which they did by an almost-unanimous vote.
+But perhaps surprisingly, the nation’s first response to Pearl Harbor wasn’t made in the Pacific.

 Picking a Front

 That move was made across the Atlantic, in the European Theater.
 The reason for this was that in response to the American declaration of war on Japan, Germany and Italy declared war on the United States.
 The shock of the Japanese attack was still fresh in the minds of the American public when Congress was forced to reply to the German and Italian declarations by also declaring war on them.